-If you've changed your legal business name, or need to correct it, follow the below steps to have this reflected in your Gusto account:
+If you've changed your legal business name, or need to correct it, follow steps below:

-If Gusto reaches out regarding an error with the name you're using in Gusto, it's likely because we're using your DBA (doing business as) name instead of the official name that is on record with the IRS.
+If we reach out about an error with the name you're using in Gusto, it's likely because we're using your DBA (doing business as) name instead of the official name that's on record with the IRS.
 To resolve this issue:

 If you've changed your business type, or experienced a change in ownership or structure with your business, check with the IRS to see if this requires a change to your company's Federal Employer Identification Number (FEIN).
 You will also need to reach out to your state agency regarding this change to see if you need new state and local tax account numbers.
-Please note that a change in your business name alone does not typically require a new FEIN.
-Please see our Help Center for more information on company name changes.
+A change in your business name alone does not typically require a new FEIN—see the dropdown above for more information.

-In order to generate the required tax filings for your old FEIN and new FEIN, two separate customer accounts are needed for each filing.
+To generate the required tax filings for your old FEIN and new FEIN, two separate Gusto accounts are needed for each filing.
 Follow the below steps to set this up.

 Step 1: Create a new Gusto account.